-The accompanying financial statements are intended only to present the financial position and results of operations and cash flows in accordance with accounting principles and practices generally accepted in the Republic of China on Taiwan and not those of any other jurisdictions.
+The accompanying financial statements are intended only to present the financial position and, results of operations and cash flows in accordance with accounting principles and practices generally accepted in the Republic of China on Taiwan and not those of any other jurisdictions.
 The standards, procedures and practices to audit such financial statements are those generally accepted and applied in the Republic of China on Taiwan.

-Accordingly, the accompanying financial statements and report of independent auditors are not intended for use by those who are not informed about the accounting principles or auditing standards generally accepted in the Republic of China on Taiwan, and their applications in practice.
+Accordingly, the accompanying financial statements and report of independent accounts are not intended for use by those who are not informed about the accounting principles or Standard on Auditing of the Republic of China on Taiwan, and their applications in practice.
 As the financial statements are the responsibility of the management, Ernest & Young cannot accept any liability for the use of, or reliance on, the English translation or for any errors or misunderstandings that may derive from the translation.

-English Translation of Financial Statements Originally Issued in Chinese TONG YANG INDUSTRY CO., LTD. AND SUBSIDIARIES CONSOLIDATED BALANCE SHEETS
+English Translation of Financial Statements Originally Issued in Chinese TONG YANG INDUSTRY CO., LTD. AND SUBSIDIARIES

+CONSOLIDATED BALANCE SHEETS

-31 December 2022 and 2021
+31 December 2023 and 2022